 There are affiliate links in this post.

 I recently made myself a lace trumpet skirt with a gorgeous flared hem and when it came time to finish, I realized there were lots of different ways to hem the lace.
 I wanted to finish the edge with a professional look so I started looking at lots of different lace hem finishes.
+Learn more about all the basic sewing stitches you need to sew clothing.

 I have always been a fan of pencil skirts, but some of them are too tight to walk in or so tight that they ride up when you walk.
 What I love about this lace mermaid skirt is that it has the shape and glamour of a pencil skirt, but it also has the ease and movement of an a-line skirt.
 I just love the silhouette of it!